 Handling difficult situations is often distressing.
 It can be just plain hard on us.
-Many times we have fears or doubts relating to how we will be perceived, what the best way to handle an issue is, how to be assertive or take a stand but not offend those we have relationships with.
+Many times we have fears or doubts about how we will be perceived.
+What’s the best way to handle an issue or, how to be assertive and take a stand but not offend those relationships.
 Or we may wonder how to confront without attacking.

 The family member who speaks “the truth,” but there is no love that goes with it.

 The boss or co-worker who seemingly acts to assist us, but comes out as critical and judgmental instead.
-Maybe it’s the person who cannot be responsible with sensitive or private information.
+Maybe it’s the person who cannot be responsible for sensitive or private information.

-- Confrontable– People who can be confronted can actually help us learn about ourselves and even change our own painful patterns.
+- Confrontable– People who are confrontable can actually help us learn about ourselves.
+They may even help us change our painful patterns.
 They make us better,

 - Can Maintain Separateness-These are people who understand and maintain boundaries!
-They maintain emotional “property lines” between you and others.
-Thus, separate people take responsibility for what is theirs-and don’t take ownership for what is not theirs.
+They keep emotional “property lines” between you and others.
+Thus, separate people take responsibility for what is theirs-and don’t take ownership of what is not theirs.